THANKS FOR DROPPING BY.

 PLANTS AND POTS

-● It is not advisable to put clay pots or concrete pots on a deck system.
+● It is not advisable to put clay pots or concrete pots directly on a deck system.

 ● Pots should be raised off the deck and not allowed to sit directly on the deck.

-● Pots should have a plastic tray dish under them.
+● Pots should have a plastic tray dish or similar under them.

 OUTDOOR CARPETING